parmeet-pa/Africa-App/README.md

 How to transfer an iPad app to a desktop app with MAC CATALYST.

 Learn how to create a motion animation programmatically.

+Note:- screen1 and screens1 are same it is just an implementation of list and stack if a user want to see it as stack view or in a list view.